Key Takeaways

 Topic clustering using ChatGPT

 Creating topic clusters is an important part of reaching authority in search engines.
-This is done by grouping related keywords into one bucket and use it to organize your websites content to cover the full subject and connect all the pages in the cluster using internal links.
+This is done by grouping related keywords into one bucket and using it to organize your website’s content to cover the full subject and connect all the pages in the cluster using internal links.

 Prompt 1: [add list of keywords].
 Organize the keywords into relevant keyword clusters.